Do they really add ash to dog food? You’ve probably seen the word “ash” before, printed on the product label.

 And much of those minerals include calcium and phosphorus.

 In any case, the ash number by itself is not revealing.
 Knowing the actual amount of each mineral included in the total ash figure would be much more useful.

 And it can be especially important when feeding…

 - Dogs suffering from kidney disease

-What’s ‘Normal’ for Ash Content
+What’s the Typical Ash Content

-in Dog Food?
+Found in Dog Food?

 The amount of ash varies from product to product.

-Since most companies don’t typically report ash content on their labels, The Dog Food Advisor arbitrarily uses an 8 percent figure for all dashboard calculations.
+Since most companies don’t report ash content on their labels, The Dog Food Advisor arbitrarily uses an 8 percent figure for all dashboard calculations.

 To view The Dog Food Advisor’s most recommended brands, click the link below that best meets your personal feeding needs.